wikimedia/wikimedia-soundlogo-site/plugins/gravityforms/README.md

 # Gravity Forms
-Version 2.6.3.4 of Gravity Forms
+Version 2.6.4.1 of Gravity Forms

 ## Projects using this repository

 - SC CA
 - HM Agency Marketing Site
+- Wikimedia Sound Logo

-*If other project uses this repository please add it here*
+*If other projects use this repository, please add them here*

 ## Using this plugin as a submodule